expertware/OCCTET-CRA-self-assessment/README.md

 	# OCCTET-CRA-self-assessment

-OCCTET is a free, open-source self-assessment platform that helps organisations — especially SMEs — measure their preparedness against the EU Cyber Resilience Act (CRA).
+OCCTET is a free, open-source self-assessment platform that helps organisations â€” especially SMEs â€” measure their preparedness against the EU Cyber Resilience Act (CRA).
 The project is part of the Open CyberSecurity Compliance Toolkit (OCCTET) and is funded by the EU Digital Europe Programme.

 ## What this repository contains